grtcdr/aparato/README.md

 use aparato::traits::*;

 fn main() {
+    // Know the address domain of the PCI device?
     // Instantiate a new PCIDevice so we can get to know it a bit. let device: PCIDevice = PCIDevice::new("0000:00:02.0");